EvanSkiStudios/Raccoon-Mischief/README.md

 * You can now always sleep in a bed no matter where you are
 * Parrots drop chicken
 * You can break stone and cobblestone with empty hands to get cobblestone
+* You can fill a glass bottle with milk from a milkable entity

 ## Recipes
 * RedDye can be smelted in a Furnace to make a Red Mushroom